ksoichiro/Android-ObservableScrollView/docs/example/wercker.md

 # Download from wercker

 [wercker](http://wercker.com/) is a CI service and this project uses wercker to provide the latest sample apk.
+If you're not interested in this, go to the next topic.

 ## Login to wercker